fairdirect/foodrescue-app/README.md

         cd /path-to-your/zxing-cpp/
         ```

-    2. **Configure the build.** Be sure to adapt `CMAKE_INSTALL_PREFIX` to point to your installation directory defined above.
-(Note: The command line options to not build the example applications prevent a build fail in step "Linking CXX executable ZXingWriter" with error message "ZXingWriter.cpp.o: requires unsupported dynamic reloc R_ARM_REL32".
+    2. **Configure the build.** Be sure to point `CMAKE_INSTALL_PREFIX` to your installation directory; the command below is aleready suitable if you defined it as instructed above.

+        Note: The command line options to not build the example applications prevent a build fail in step "Linking CXX executable ZXingWriter" with error message "ZXingWriter.cpp.o: requires unsupported dynamic reloc R_ARM_REL32".
 We don't need these examples for Android, and they are probably not made for Android anyway.)

         ```
         mkdir -p build/android && cd build/android